netkit-jh/netkit-jh.github.io/docs/installation.md

 > ./install-netkit-VER-jh.sh
 ```

-After this has finished, netkit should be installed.
+After this has finished, Netkit should be installed.

 :::caution
 If you are using a shell other than bash, you will need to add a few lines to your shell config (e.g. for zsh add it to ~/.zshrc)